LibbyWin/student/README.md

 The invention of this website come straight from a university student who never knew what to cook.
 I spent the majority of my student loan eating out and buy the most expensive things in the supermarkets.
 From fresh fruit and veg which i'd never eat to Ben and Jerry's,(even when not on sale!)
 Whenever I was in the library, and needed a break i'd go to the shops to get some food ... so why not help other students make healthy student meals on a student budget.
-All students can access this site at the university library, meaning thatonly students can access and delete the database.
+All students can access this site at the university library, meaning that only students can access and delete the database.

 ## Features
  The site contains multiple pages
 - Home page - This contains the home page image with information on what the site containts.
 Below this contains all the recipes on the screen.
 - Add A Recipe - This page contains all the neccessary information for a user to add a new recipe to the site.
 From Name to price to protein intake.
 - View Recipe - This page allows you to view the entirety of a recipe.
 At the bottom there are 2 buttons, one for editing and one for deleting.
+- Edit Recipe -
+- Delete Recipe

 ## Overview Of MongoDB Database
 - Name - The name of the recipe.